bcgsc/pori/docs/install.md

 # Install with Docker

-Since PORI is a production-ready, instituion-level, scaleable platform, the simplest way to get the entire platform up an running from scratch is using docker.
+Since PORI is a production-ready, institution-level, scaleable platform, the simplest way to get the entire platform up and running from scratch is using docker.
 Most of the servers are auto-started together with docker-compose but the keycloak container must be started and configured on its own first.
 The instructions below set up the platform with HTTPS and then use a reverse proxy to pick up the ports.
 This way you can omit the proxy step and run the platform with http when initialling setting up and testing.

 Start by cloning this repository which contains the default docker compose config (docker-compose.yml)